andj1210/KRF1TimingApp/README.md

 Additional "DNF" and "DSQ" are added to the column if a car retired / disqualified.

 #### The Car status
 Display the tyre and engine temperatures.
 Furthermore displays the tyre wear and wing damage.
-Behid the Rear wing the personal penalty time is shown.
+Behind the Rear wing the personal penalty time is shown.

+### Limitations
+- Human driver names are not available in the telemetry, therefore teamname + car number is shown as name.
+- The information during practice or qualifying is not particular useful, yet.
+- When the start of the session is not captured, the raceboard will show incorrect data (i.e. number of drivers, deltas, etc.)
+- The lap infos in racereport may contain rounding errors, so that sector 1-3 not always sum exactly the lap time
+- Gaps / Delta times are only updated once per sector
+- The data is focused on the driver participating in the race, no particular support for spectator mode

 ### Compilation
 The .sln file should compile out of the box with Visual Studio 2019.